List of Marvel Comics characters: P: Alexander

 During the Secret Invasion storyline, Alex is recruited by Nick Fury for his team of Secret Warriors.
 Post-invasion, he remains a member of the team and has shown evidence of additional pre-cognitive powers.
-However, his father has noticed his absence upon receiving a truancy notice.
-In the aftermath of Utopia, Ares followed Alex and Daisy to one of Fury's base, where he discovers his son's affiliation with the former S.H.I.E.L.D. director.
-Fury tells Ares that his son has potential.
-Ares ultimately accepts his son's decision, meaning that he doesn't need to hide his allegiance anymore.
-Phobos later pilots a Fury Life Model Decoy (LMD) to assist Black Widow and Songbird but they are captured by the Thunderbolts.
-As soon as Norman Osborn shoots the LMD in the head, Phobos reveals himself, inflicting Osborn with the fear that he will lose his mind soon enough.
-During Siege, Phobos tried to tag along with the other secret warriors to help the Asgardians, but Nick Fury would not let him, because he knew his father would die and he didn't want him to witness it.
-When the fiasco was over, Thor confronted Phobos telling him that Ares was dead and he offered to take him to see his next of kin in Mount Olympus.
-However, he declined his offer.
-Thor offered that if he ever changed his mind, he would take him there.
-Although he had mixed feelings with his dad, he still felt sad that he died.

-Phobos is now in Elysium after having been stabbed and killed by Gorgon wielding the sword Godkiller.
+Phobos was sent to Elysium after having been stabbed and killed by Gorgon.
 His last appearance had his father proud of his actions as they were reunited in the afterlife.

 Powers and abilities of Phobos

 Both versions of Phobos control the power of fear, a power that has been seen to cause victims to run for their lives as well as attack their partners.
 Certain characters have proven immune to this ability (i.e. Nick Fury and Gorgon); they cite that they lack fear as the reason.
 The current version of Phobos (Alex) was at one time a highly trained swordsman and possessed strength and endurance similar to other Olympian gods in the Marvel universe, however this has since been ret-conned.
 Secret Warriors #10 re-establishes his training with a sword.
 He was denied use of it by his father Ares, who required him to be proficient in all forms of arms before returning his sword.
 Currently he, like the previous Phobos, can instill fear in others.
 Additionally, he has shown evidence of pre-cognitive powers.
 When utilizing his fear based powers, Alex's eyes glow.
 The color has shown to vary between white and red.
 Whether this is simply due to the artist's rendering or the level of power usage is unknown.